mattdodge/.codes/pages/patents.md

 header-opacity: dark
 ---

-I have been fortunate over the years of my career to have worked on several patented technologies, many in the realm of distributed computing.
+I have been fortunate over the years of my career to have invented several patented technologies, many in the realm of distributed computing.
 The following are issued patents for work I have invented along with links, images, and simplified descriptions.

  - [System and method for fully configurable real time processing](https://patents.google.com/patent/US9454385B2)
  US 9,454,385 B2